kdavidmoore/express-day-2/README.md

-# Weather App Redux
+# Weather App: Express Edition

-Rebuilding the weather app from Unit2 using Express.
+This iteration of the Weather App is built with Node.js using Express.

 [I learned this at DigitalCrafts](https://www.digitalcrafts.com)